OpenROAD-Assistant/OpenROAD-Assistant/README.md

 pip install --no-deps xformers "trl<0.9.0" peft accelerate bitsandbytes
 ```

+### Configuration

+While the default parameters used to fine-tune OpenROAD-Assistant are set in the Training script, you can also, according to your preference, configure the following parameters in the script:

+max_seq_length: Maximum sequence length of the model.
+- dtype: Data type for model parameters (auto-detected if set to None).
+- load_in_4bit: Enables 4-bit quantization to reduce memory usage.
+- Model-specific parameters like lora_alpha, lora_dropout and others as per your optimization needs.

+Ensure that parameters like max_seq_length, dtype and load_in_4bit are consistent for both fine-tuning and inference

 ### Fine-Tuning
 ```
 python Training.py
 ```
 After running the script, the model will start training, and logs will be generated for each step.
-Outputs are typically saved in the specified output directory.
+The output model's trained weights will be stored locally and on HuggingFace, thus, make sure you have a HF account or comment that part of the code

 ### Running Inference